-This website aims to act as a hub for disseminating information and research related to the subject of tokens, checks and passes (i.e. paranumismatics) associated with British ordnance and munitions manufacture as well as military supply industry activities (i.e. War Work) in the British Isles.
-The site’s principal period of focus is the Great War (1914 to 1918) although related tokens prior to this period as well as from the Second World War (1939 to 1945) and inter-war years are also included.
+This website aims to act as a hub for disseminating information and research related to the subject of tokens, checks and passes (i.e. paranumismatics) associated with ordnance and munitions manufacture as well as military supply industry activities (i.e. War Work) in the British Isles.
+The site’s principal period of focus is the Great War (1914 to 1918) although related tokens prior to this period as well as from the Second World War (1939 to 1945) plus inter and post war years are also included.

 An anonymously issued 3d brass canteen token issued for use by workers employed in a British munitions factory canteen during the Great War of 1914-18.